YannickDot/cra-purescript/packages/react-scripts/README.md

 npm install -g purescript-psa
 ```

-and then
+and then **PROFIT**

 ```
-create-react-app my-app --scripts-version react-scripts-purescript
+create-react-app my-purescript-app --scripts-version react-scripts-purescript
 ```

-## CRA documentation

-Please refer to its documentation:

-* [Getting Started](https://github.com/facebookincubator/create-react-app/blob/master/README.md#getting-started) – How to create a new app.
-* [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) – How to develop apps bootstrapped with Create React App.
+Now you have a shiny PureScript app using React!

+If you want to learn more about the PureScript language, your next stop should be [PureScript by Example](https://leanpub.com/purescript/read).
+This book is a goldmine!